Discover more at Stackpole

 Our team have been working hard to improve accessibility across the Stackpole Estate to enable more visitors to enjoy and explore this special place.

-Follow the path from Stackpole Centre to Lodge Park Woods where you’ll find historical spots like the rose garden and summer house.
+Follow the lake path from the Stackpole Centre to Lodge Park Woods, where you’ll find historical features including the ice house and summer house.
+You can also drive onto Stackpole Court lawn to experience the impressive view towards the Eight-Arch Bridge and Bosherston Lily Ponds.

 Find out how to get to Stackpole, where to park, the things to see and do and more.